wataru-s1/criticality/README.md

 If it works correctly, you will see &quot;Please enter DATA folder path.
 Then, enter the path of &quot;...
 /DATA&quot;.

-The program will then execute the folder path in &quot;... /DATA&quot; and outputs the results in a folder named RESULT in the same hierarchy as the DATA.
+The program will then execute the folder path in &quot;... /DATA&quot; and output the results in a folder named RESULT in the same hierarchy as the DATA.

 # Author